Countly/countly-server/README.md

 - [Countly Android SDK (countly-sdk-android)](https://github.com/Countly/countly-sdk-android)
 - [Countly iOS SDK (countly-sdk-ios)](https://github.com/Countly/countly-sdk-ios)

-##How do I install Countly Server?
+##How do I install Countly server?

 We provide a beautiful installation sript (`bin/countly.install.sh`) with countly-server package that installs and configures everything required to run Countly Server.

 If you feel like doing things manually you can take a look at the installation articles from [http://support.count.ly](http://support.count.ly "Countly Support").

+##How do I upgrade my Countly server?

+[See this tutorial](http://support.count.ly/kb/web-installation/upgrading-countly-server-to-v1206-from-v1205x) for upgrading from 12.05 to 12.06

 ##API & Frontend